 Your doctor will need to check your skin every 2 months while you are using trametinib, and for up to 6 months after your last dose.

-Your blood pressure will need to be checked often.
-Your heart function may need to be checked with an electrocardiograph or ECG (sometimes called an EKG) every 2 or 3 months during your treatment.
+Your blood pressure and heart function will need to be checked often.
 You may also need regular vision examinations.

 Store in the refrigerator and protect from light.
-Do not freeze.
 Keep the tablets in their original container, along with the packet or canister of moisture-absorbing preservative.
 Do not store trametinib tablets in a pill box.

 What happens if I miss a dose?